The knives are out on Netflix’s newest reality TV hit, Culinary Class Wars.

 Culinary school gives you an all-around education in cooking, from basic knife skills to advanced techniques.
 It’s more structured, but it can be expensive and doesn’t always provide much time in a real kitchen.

-On the flip side, apprenticeships let you dive right into the action, learning on the job and getting paid (though not a lot) as you go.
+On the other hand, apprenticeships allow you to dive right into the action, learning on the job and getting paid (though not a substantial amount) as you progress.
 But without the basics, the fast pace might leave you behind.

 Whether you choose culinary school or an apprenticeship, both paths can lead to success.
 After all, some of the world’s most popular Michelin-star chefs didn’t attend culinary school.

-Eight Michelin stars chef Gordon Ramsay earned a degree in hotel management at North Oxon Technical College.
+Eight-Michelin-star chef Gordon Ramsay earned a degree in hotel management at North Oxfordshire Technical College.

 While these chefs prove that formal schooling isn’t a must for culinary success, many employers still value the skills and discipline that come with a structured education — or, in the case of Chef Ahn, a stint in the US Army.

-Ahn Sung Jae was a solider before he was a chef
+Ahn Sung-jae was a soldier before becoming a chef

-He then served in the US Army, and got deployed to Iraq for one year to save some money to fund mechanic school.
+Ahn served in the US Army, spending a year in Iraq to save money to fund mechanic school.

 That day itself, he went in to speak to a counsellor.
 Believe it or not, the rest was history.

-Ahn Sung Jae is the example of a pioneering chef who did it the traditional way.
-He went to culinary school, worked his way through the ranks in different restaurants, and with enough experience working in other chef’s kitchens, finally opened his own.
+Ahn Sung Jae is an example of a pioneering chef who did it the traditional way.
+He attended culinary school, worked his way up through the ranks in various restaurants, and, with sufficient experience working in other chefs’ kitchens, finally opened his own.

 But did the other chefs on Culinary Class Wars take the same journey?